 Reference

-Intake and archive
+Intake and archive#

 When the specified archive format is iceberg

-Data transformations
+Data transformations#

-From the computed Iceberg schema, Bufstream derives a Parquet schema that is used to write the data files.
+From the computed Iceberg schema, Bufstream derives a Parquet schema used to write the data files.
 Bufstream synthesizes elements from the Protobuf data to map it to Parquet column values.
-At this time, Bufstream does not support customizing the name of Iceberg or Parquet field types via the use of Protobuf options.
+At this time, Bufstream doesn't support customizing the name of Iceberg or Parquet field types via the use of Protobuf options.
+Transformations are only available for Protobuf encoded data.

 key